 - Blood chemistry tests: Studies for kidney, coagulation or clotting, thyroid and immune function; abnormal level can be a sign of disease.

 - Liver function tests: Checking blood levels of substances released by the liver; an abnormal level can be a sign of disease in the liver.

 - Urinalysis: Testing the amount of red cells, white cells, protein and sugar in the urine.

 - Water deprivation test: Checks how much urine is made and whether it becomes concentrated when water is withheld; used when diabetes insipidus is suspected.

-- X-ray: Performed of the lungs or the bones to determine if there are abnormalities.
+- X-rays: Performed of the lungs (chest) or of all the bones of the body (skeletal survey) to determine if there are abnormalities.